hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `requester_pays` - (Optional, Default: false) Enables [Requester Pays](https://cloud.google.com/storage/docs/requester-pays) on a storage bucket.

+* `rpo` - (Optional) The recovery point objective for cross-region replication of the bucket.
+Applicable only for dual and multi-region buckets. `"DEFAULT"` sets default replication. `"ASYNC_TURBO"` value enables turbo replication, valid for dual-region buckets only.
+See [Turbo Replication](https://cloud.google.com/storage/docs/managing-turbo-replication) for more information.
+If rpo is not specified at bucket creation, it defaults to `"DEFAULT"` for dual and multi-region buckets. **NOTE** If used with single-region bucket, It will throw an error.

 * `uniform_bucket_level_access` - (Optional, Default: false) Enables [Uniform bucket-level access](https://cloud.google.com/storage/docs/uniform-bucket-level-access) access to a bucket.

 * `public_access_prevention` - (Optional) Prevents public access to a bucket.
 Acceptable values are "inherited" or "enforced".
 If "inherited", the bucket uses [public access prevention](https://cloud.google.com/storage/docs/public-access-prevention). only if the bucket is subject to the public access prevention organization policy constraint.
 Defaults to "inherited".